 Sherwood Forest National Nature Reserve extends over 450 acres and incorporates slender birch trees alongside more than one thousand veteran oaks, most of which are over 500 years old.
 The largest and most famous of these is the Major Oak which still produces acorns after standing at the heart of Sherwood Forest for an amazing 800 years!

-Of course, this Forest is the legendary home of Robin Hood – and the site of one of the county’s most popular FREE festivals, the annual Robin Hood Festival.
+Of course, this Forest is the legendary home of Robin Hood – and the site of some of the county’s most popular FREE festivals, such as the annual Robin Hood Festival and Nottinghamshire Day Festival.

-Browse around the visitor centre shops or relax after a stroll at the Forest Table Restaurant.
-Take a walk along one of the fun family nature trails, or just admire the weird and wonderful shapes of the ancient oak trees, twisted by age and weathered into living sculptures.
+Browse around the visitor centre shop and cafe or take a walk along one of the fun family nature trails.
+Admire the weird and wonderful shapes of the ancient oak trees, twisted by age and weathered into living sculptures.

 Sherwood Forest has a unique ecology system: the natural decay of fallen wood means the woodland teems with insect life, fungi, birds and bats.
 In partnership with the Sherwood Trust, a woodland grazing project featuring Hebridean sheep and Dexter cattle ensures that open areas of medieval heathland do not revert to scrub.
 It’s little wonder that Sherwood Forest Country Park welcomes around 500,000 visitors each year.